 - Experienced: Bankruptcy is a complex mix of federal and state statutes and regulations; federal and state case law; federal and local procedural rules; and local customs.
 Many times it’s also who you know.
 An experienced bankruptcy attorney knows the court clerks, local creditor attorneys, and the habits of the bankruptcy judges and trustees.
 This type of local experience can make a hard case easy and an easy case speed through the system.

 - Involved: Bankruptcy law changes quickly, so a good bankruptcy attorney must keep him or herself informed.
 Many experienced and knowledgeable bankruptcy lawyers are members of professional organizations like the National Association of Consumer Bankruptcy Attorneys and the American Bankruptcy Institute.
 Involvement in bankruptcy bar groups and committees are also indications of an involved attorney.
-Click here for a list of professional licenses under my name and relevant associations I am a part of.

 - Accessible: When you hire a bankruptcy attorney, he or she works for you.
 Staff and paralegals working on your case under the supervision of an attorney are helpful resources, but your attorney should be reasonably available to answer your legal questions.